jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 ...

-TL;DR I got the chance to focus on building UI/UX and learned awesome sh*t in the process.
+TL;DR I got the chance to focus on building UI/UX and learned awesome sh&ast;t in the process.